Tooth Colored Fillings in Loxahatchee, FL

 Today, we have a much better solution – tooth-colored composite fillings.
 These fillings are made of a combinations of BPA-free plastic and glass particles, and they can be easily molded and placed.
 They can also be perfectly blended so that they match the natural shade of your enamel.

-Additional Benefits of Tooth-Colored Fillings in 33470
+Additional Benefits of Tooth-Colored Fillings

 Composite fillings do more than just look good!